wvolkers/Ai-FindMyPhoto/README.md

 #### Load the code on the Python prompt

+Thisfunction will initialize the libraries, variables and functions, it will not start the demo.

 Copy/paste this to your Python command prompt ( >>> ) and press enter.

 Note: modify 'dir_base' to match your folder.
 Use double backslashes ( \\\\ ) or forward slashes ( / ) on Windows.

-Note: this will initialize the libraries, variables and functions, it will not start the demo.

 ```
 dir_base = 'C:\\Users\\wilbert\\Documents\\Wilbert_git\\Ai-FindMyPhoto'